How Can We Help?

 - EU citizens would have no right to an appeal to an immigration judge.

-On 4 September 2019, the UK Home Office published a policy paper outlining its proposals for how it will treat EU citizens arriving in the UK after a no-deal Brexit.
+On 4 September 2019, the UK Home Office published a policy paper outlining its proposals for how it would treat EU citizens arriving in the UK after a no-deal Brexit.

-According to the latest proposals, in the event that the UK leaves the EU without a ratified Withdrawal Agreement, temporary, transitional arrangements will apply until 31 December 2020, after which a new immigration regime will be implemented.
-The UK will grant EU citizens and their family members arriving by 31 December 2020 the right to live, work and study as they do now until the end of this period.
+According to the latest proposals, in the event that the UK leaves the EU without a ratified withdrawal agreement, temporary, transitional arrangements will apply until 31 December 2020, after which a new immigration regime will be implemented.
+The UK will grant EU citizens and their family members arriving by 31 December 2020 largely the same rights as entrants before Brexit the right to live, work and study as they do now until the end of this period.

 Those wishing to stay beyond 31 December 2020 will be able to apply for a new voluntary immigration scheme – the European temporary leave to remain (Euro TLR) Scheme.
 Successful applicants to the Euro TLR scheme will be granted a period of 36 months’ leave to remain in the UK.
 If they want to stay longer, they will then have to apply under the future immigration system.